OpenSTL/momoney/CONTRIBUTING.md

 3. Execute `make devserver` to generate the pelican site in the `output` directory and start serving it on [http://localhost:8000](http://localhost:8000).
+4. Modify files and they will be immediately updated in the served version.
+5. When complete, run `make stopserver` to stop the running server.

 ### Windows